Summer Youth Classes Levels 1-6

 - Hip Hop (Level 1/2) – Monday 5:00-5:45pm

-Upon placement in level 3, students are given more advanced steps within the Eugene Ballet Academy curriculum.
-Focus is placed on their ability to memorize combinations, execute steps with proper technique, understand the basic arm positions/transitions, and the student should be ready or nearly ready to begin pointe work.
-It is typically at this stage in training that we see a greater commitment to dance and development of a young artist.
+Upon placement in Level 3/4, students are introduced to more advanced steps within the Eugene Ballet Academy curriculum.
+Emphasis is placed on memorizing combinations, executing steps with proper technique, and developing a clear understanding of basic arm positions and transitions.
+Students at this level should be ready, or nearly ready, to begin pointe.
+It is typically at this stage of training that we see a deeper commitment to dance and the emergence of a developing young artist.

 - Ballet Technique (Level 3/4) – Monday 4:00-5:15pm